Zilola-Nazarova/harry-potter-characters/README.md

 - Map of Uzbekistan by <a target="_blank" href="https://vemaps.com/">Vemaps.com</a>
 - Original design idea by <a target="_blank" href="https://www.behance.net/sakwadesignstudio">Nelson Sakwa</a>

-I would like to thank Microverse program for the knowledge and skills I have acquired in Modules 1, 2 and 3.
+I would like to thank the Microverse program for the knowledge and skills I have acquired in Modules 1, 2 and 3.

-I am grateful for all previous project reviewers for their advice.
+I am grateful to all previous project reviewers for their advice.
 Thanks to them I could build this app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>